aya-asylbek/booktopia-app/README.md

 - ✅ Minimalist UI with a clean and intuitive experience.

 ## Upcoming Features:
-- Login/Registration
+- User Login/Registration:
-- Save books to a personal library (Favorites, Finished, To Read- after Registration).
+- For personalized book tracking, allowing users to save books to a personal library (Favorites, Finished, To Read).

-- Book Download Options
+- Book Download Feature: Provide options to download books in various formats, such as PDF and EPUB.

 ---